DebugPrivilege/OpenProject/2. Forensic Data Collection/README.md

 # CyLR

-CyLR is a forensic tool built to quickly and securely gather key artifacts from NTFS systems with minimal impact.
-It collects important data without relying on the Windows API, which makes the process fast and discreet.
-You can customize what’s collected, even targeting specific types of files like those in use, hidden, or system files, including alternate data streams.
-The collected data is stored in a ZIP file, with options to adjust compression, set a password, and send it to an SFTP location if needed.
+CyLR is a one-time, point-in-time data collection tool that runs as a single executable.
+It’s built to quickly gather key forensic artifacts from NTFS systems with minimal impact and doesn’t run continuously in the background.
+CyLR collects data without using the Windows API, making the process faster and more discreet.
+You can customize what it gathers, including in-use, hidden, and system files like alternate data streams.
+The data is saved in a ZIP file, with options to adjust compression, add a password, and send it to an SFTP location if needed.

 ---